ComputeCanada/magic_castle/docs/README.md

 Some functionalities in Magic Castle require the registration of DNS records under the [cluster name](#44-cluster_name) in the selected [domain](#45-domain).
-This includes web services like JupyterHub, Mokey and FreeIPA web portal.
+This includes web services like JupyterHub, Mokey, and the FreeIPA web portal.

 If your domain DNS records are managed by one of the supported providers, follow the instructions in the corresponding sections to have the cluster's